-Here is some information I put together for a Power Carving Textures demo that I am doing at my local woodturning club.
+Here is some information I put together for a Power Carving Textures demo that I am doing at my local club.

 I learned most of the stuff presented here in various wood turning symposiums and classes.
 Mostly from Al Stirt.

 First, lets get this out of the way.
 Hand carving on turnings often does NOT work good because they are round.
 When hand carving you have to pay attention to and follow the grain.
 On round turnings the grain often changes directions and thus is hard to follow.
 Carving across the grain requires a lot of effort and force that is hard to control.

 Hand carving textures is to time consuming and tedious.
 Power carving works a lot better for textures.

 Note: I own a set of good Swiss made Pfeil hand carving tools.
 If I was purchasing a set today, I would probably go with FlexCut tools.
 Something like the "FlexCut 21 Piece Starter Set" shown in photo.
 For around $150 on 1/5/2017.
 I really like the FlexCut tools.
 Good tools at a good price.
 They were not available when I purchased my Pfeil tools a long time ago.

 Like I said above, hand carving does not work well.
 Thus I use a power reciprocating carver when I want nice straight or curved lines with nice clean edges.
 The reciprocating action (quick small back and forth movements like a hammer drill) of a power tool is used to drive a little chisel similar to a hand tool chisel.
 Controlling a reciprocating tool (starting and stopping the cut) is often easy.
 They cut across grain a lot easier than a hand tool and create less tear out.